dotclear/dotclear/SECURITY.md

-# Security Policy
+# Dotclear Security Policy

-## Reporting a Vulnerability

-Please report security issues to security@dotclear.net
+To report a Vulnerability or a security issue, please send a mail to <security@dotclear.net>